T3DocumentationStarter/PeterPan/Documentation/AgendaDocumentation/Index.rst

 --------

 -  Add a cronjob that removes the :file:`/tmp/TCT/RenderDocumentation/lockfile.json` if the `RenderDocumentation` job had failed to do so.
-Otherwise it would take x seconds for the lockfile to become outdated.
-Currently x is set to 3.600 seconds. the moment
+Otherwise it would take **x** seconds for the lockfile to become outdated.
+Currently **x** is set to 3.600 seconds.
+That means, that in case the buildjob dies with an unhandled exception it will take an hour until **any** manual will be rendered again.